 Of course, as the above stated 'extensive examinations had not been completed', so this alone does not definitively affirm a link.
 You will note that these two newspaper articles were authored on the 16th and 19th October 1969, just after the Paul Stine murder.

 The key line being 'handwriting, ballistics and fingerprint experts linked the same man to five slayings in the San Fraricisco Bay area.'
 If this were true, then fingerprint evidence has played a role.
 Although the statement is certainly not conclusive.
 Below is an extract from page 22 of the Zodiac PDF2 FBI files.

 Bearing in mind these letters likely contain numerous fingerprints from many sources, a comparison of fingerprints may suggest they have identified fingerprints on different letters that are consistent with each other, confirmed as written by the unsub.
-Otherwise again, a comparison to multiple prints is meaningless, unless they believe the fingerprints to have been donated by the author of the letters.
+Otherwise, again, a comparison to multiple prints is meaningless, unless they believe the fingerprints to have been donated by the author of the letters.
 Only multiple matched fingerprints over several letters, that have yet to be eliminated by innocent handling, would carry some evidentiary value.

-The question is though - individually the fingerprints on the Paul Stine taxicab may not be sufficient to identity the Zodiac Killer, as he may simply have been an innocent customer of the Yellow Cab Company and could be argued by any reputable defense lawyer.
-Equally the same argument could be applied to the Napa County payphone.
+The question is though - individually, the fingerprints on the Paul Stine taxicab may not be sufficient to identity the Zodiac Killer, as he may simply have been an innocent customer of the Yellow Cab Company and could be argued by any reputable defense lawyer.
+Equally, the same argument could be applied to the Napa County payphone.
 The only way Dave Toschi could be so forthright in proclaiming 'a positive identification' could be made, is if the fingerprints from both the taxicab and payphone had been matched as originating from the same person.
 Then, an identified suspect bearing the same fingerprints may well be our killer.
-"Police have enough fingerprints from the Stine murder scene and from a Napa County telephone booth", but without them matching, 'a positive identification' could never be made.
+"Police have enough fingerprints from the Stine murder scene and from a Napa County telephone booth" - but without them matching - 'a positive identification' could never be made.
 Was Dave Toschi aware of the fingerprints being matched in two separate attacks or is his statement above just a matter of over confidence on his part?

 Zodiac FBI files